Lelant Saltings railway station: Services

 All trains are operated by Great Western Railway.
 Until May 2019, the station was served by two trains per hour between St Erth and St Ives.

 Since May 2019 the station is served by a 'Parliamentary service' of just one train per day in each direction (calling at 07:56 towards St Ives and at 09:30 towards St Erth).
 The reduction in service was due to the relocation of the Park and Ride facility to St Erth.
 As a result of the reduction in services, Lelant, which previously had a very limited service, is now served more frequently.
+100% of trains from Lelant Saltings in 2024 arrived on time, one of five stations with this record.